What is a Green Funeral?

 ‘Alkaline hydrolysis’ or ‘Water Resomation’ is a process of breaking down the body using heat, pressure, and potassium hydroxide to create a sterile liquid and a bone powder.
 It is operating in three US states, and is currently being considered by various UK cemetery authorities.

-We expect further developments in the more organic ways of dealing with a person’s body after they have died – although ‘open air cremations’ are unlikely to feature locally.
+More organic ways of dealing with a person’s body after they have died are definitely on hte way – although ‘open air cremations’ are unlikely to feature locally.

 Testimonials from families